-For you to be able to develop your ML/DL models and code, leveraging the DEEP learning frameworks, components and tools, you can take advantage of the development environment based on Jupyter Notebooks or JupyterLab (see also Section 6.2 for details).
+To develop your ML/DL models and code, leveraging the DEEP learning frameworks, components, and tools, you can take advantage of the development environment based on Jupyter Notebook or JupyterLab (see also Section 6.2 for details).

 6.1.4.
 DEEPaaS API